-So if you have the wisdom and knowledge to help small businesses, and the ability to communicate it in writing, we want to hear from you.
+If you have the wisdom and knowledge to help our readership flourish, and the ability to communicate it in writing, we want to hear from you.

 What we're looking for

-We’d like to work with you on producing the best pieces we can for our blog.
+We’d like to work with you on producing high-quality content for our blog.
 This means that we will only accept original pieces not published elsewhere and no press releases.
 It also means that our editorial team will work with you on your piece including edits and revisions.

 There are three types of post we are looking for and we use a set pricing structure: